SapienzaInteractiveGraphicsCourse/finalproject-sonic-run/README.md

 As stated in the report, section 3.1.2, Edge (IE) works fine.
 Safari can work after disabling the origin restrictions in the Developer Menu.

-### The game does not save score, internet connections is required only for the libraries used.
+### The game does not save score, internet connection is required only for the libraries used.
 Problems are most likely related to RAM and Browser comptability.